Best 27-Inch Monitors for WFH 2026: 7 Picks $200-$1K

 The Bottom Line

 For most WFH buyers, the Dell U2723QE UltraSharp 4K is the right 27" monitor — it's the single-cable docking, the IPS Black panel, and the productivity-focused features all in one package.
-If your budget is tight, the LG 27QP60G-B at $200 is a genuinely solid first monitor (plus a $30 riser).
-For designers and color-critical work, the BenQ PD2705U is the value pick.
+If your budget is tight, the Dell S2722DC delivers 1440p over a single USB-C cable for around $330 (the long-time budget favorite, the LG 27QP60G-B, has become hard to find).
+For designers and color-critical work, the ASUS ProArt PA279CRV is the value pick.
 Mac-only users with budget should get the Apple Studio Display; everyone else should start with the Dell.

 For the full home office context, see our Best WFH & Home Office Setup 2026.
 For ultrawide picks (34" and larger), see our best ultrawide monitors for WFH guide.